 Blue Jays at Cardinals MLB Odds

-Agree with our pick?
-Let us know your opinion in the comments below!
+Who do you think will take it?
+Let us know in the comments below!